octahedroid/gatsby-remark-drupal/README.md

 Provides support for markdown preprocessing to Drupal body fields.

-* Creates a new `text/markdown` field for drupal body fields.
+* Creates a new `text/markdown` field for drupal body fields of the selected content types.
-* Map drupal relative paths to previously downloaded and cached images by `gatsby-data-source`.
+* Map drupal relative paths to previously downloaded and cached images by the `gatsby-source-drupal` plugin.

 NOTE: To make sure your Drupal site expose markdown use the Toast UI Editor integration for Drupal provided by the [tui_editor](https://www.drupal.org/project/tui_editor) module.